Ziya-As/PostgreSQL/postgreSQL.md

 ## User-defined Functions

-PostgreSQL allows you to create a new function using the `CREATE FUNCTION` statement.
+PostgreSQL allows us to create a new function using the `CREATE FUNCTION` statement.
 The following shows the basic syntax of the `CREATE FUNCTION` statement:

 ```sql
 CREATE [OR REPLACE] FUNCTION function_name (parameters)